ibexa/documentation-developer/docs/update_and_migration/from_4.6/update_from_4.6.md

 This release contains security changes.
 For each of following advisories evaluate the vulnerability to determine whether you might have been affected.
-If so, take appropriate action promptly, for example by [revoking passwords](https://doc.ibexa.co/en/latest/users/passwords/#revoking-passwords) for all affected users.
+If so, take appropriate action, for example by [revoking passwords](https://doc.ibexa.co/en/latest/users/passwords/#revoking-passwords) for all affected users.

 You can find the three advisories below: